pleszczynsk/Mathematical-Modelling/README.md

 # Mathematical-Modelling
-Some mathematical models implemented using Python/C++/gnuplot
+Some mathematical models implemented using Python/C++/gnuplot.

+Variable names/presentations written in Polish